JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-viewmodel.md

     See the [`Dispatchers.Main` documentation](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-main.html) for details.

-Dependencies may differ depending on your code-sharing approach.
-See [](#levels-of-code-sharing) for details.

 ## Using ViewModel in common code

-Compose Multiplatform provides a common `ViewModelStoreOwner` implementation, so using the `ViewModel` class in common code is not much different from Android best practices.
+Compose Multiplatform provides a common `ViewModelStoreOwner` implementation, so using the `ViewModel` class in common code is not much different from [Android best practices](https://developer.android.com/topic/libraries/architecture/viewmodel#best-practices).

 However, there is an important difference on non-JVM platforms, where type reflection for instantiating objects is not available.
 You cannot call the `viewModel()` function without parameters in common code.